ntutic/json_scrapy/docs/topics/settings.rst

 .. versionadded:: 2.0

-Default: ``'scrapy.resolver.CachingThreadedResolver'``
+Default: ``'jscrapy.resolver.CachingThreadedResolver'``

 The class to be used to resolve DNS names.
-The default ``scrapy.resolver.CachingThreadedResolver`` supports specifying a timeout for DNS requests via the :setting:`DNS_TIMEOUT` setting, but works only with IPv4 addresses.
-Scrapy provides an alternative resolver, ``scrapy.resolver.CachingHostnameResolver``, which supports IPv4/IPv6 addresses but does not take the :setting:`DNS_TIMEOUT` setting into account.
+The default ``jscrapy.resolver.CachingThreadedResolver`` supports specifying a timeout for DNS requests via the :setting:`DNS_TIMEOUT` setting, but works only with IPv4 addresses.
+Scrapy provides an alternative resolver, ``jscrapy.resolver.CachingHostnameResolver``, which supports IPv4/IPv6 addresses but does not take the :setting:`DNS_TIMEOUT` setting into account.

 .. setting:: DNS_TIMEOUT